-The AMD64 architecture memory model allows system software to manage application software and associated data in a secure fashion.
-The memory model is backward-compatible with the legacy memory model.
-Hardware-translation mechanisms are provided to map addresses between virtual-memory space and physical-memory space.
+The AMD64 architecture memory model is designed to allow system software to manage application software and associated data in a secure fashion.
+The memory model is backwardcompatible with the legacy memory model.
+Hardwaretranslation mechanisms are provided to map addresses between virtual-memory space and physical-memory space.
 The translation mechanisms allow system software to relocate applications and data transparently, either anywhere in physical-memory space, or in areas on the system hard drive managed by the operating system.